Explore Costa Rica’s protected parks.

 Manuel Antonio National Park

-One of the most visited and beautiful tourist destinations of all Costa Rica National Park and Reserve System.
-The Manuel Antonio National Park is a small biological peninsula.
-Park habitat consists of primary and secondary forest, and abundant fauna including the raccoon, coatamundi, agouti, two-toed sloth, the white-faced and squirrel monkey.
-The beaches are world class with white sand and crystal clear water.
-A few miles away are great restaurants and activities to keep you busy after your visit the park.
+Manuel Antonio National Park is a small biological peninsula and is the second most visited tourist destination for hikes and beaches in Costa Rica.
+Park habitat consists of primary and secondary forest, and abundant fauna including the raccoon, coatimundi, agouti, two-toed sloth, and 3 types of monkeys, deers and ocelots.
+The beaches are exceptional with palm trees, white sand and crystal-clear water.
+Great restaurants and activities are nearby to keep you busy after your visit.